Annual Wellness Visits

 - Review and update medical and family history

 - Review and update a list of current providers

 - Measure height, weight, body mass index (BMI), blood pressure, and other routine measurements

 - Assess for any possible cognitive impairment

 - Review potential risk factors for depression, including current or past experiences with depression or other mood disorders

 - Review functional ability and level of safety

-- Provide health advice and a referral, as appropriate, to health education or preventive counseling services or programs, designed to reduce risk factors, such as for weight loss, smoking cessation, fall prevention, and nutrition
+- Provide health advice and possibly referral to preventive services related to needs such as weight loss, smoking cessation, fall prevention, and nutrition

 - Establish or update a written screening schedule for the individual for the next 5-10 years, based on health status, screening history, and age